lgiordani/wgp_demo/README.md

 * a rate threshold
 * gender

 The search criteria are all optional, but can be combined so that a request can have from zero to four criteria.
-Each criteria should also be able to have a rank/weight.
+Each criteria should also be able to have a weight.

 # Usage